dmytro-anokhin/url-image/README.md

 `URLImage` is a Swift Package and you can install it with Xcode 11:
 - Copy SSH `git@github.com:dmytro-anokhin/url-image.git` or HTTPS `https://github.com/dmytro-anokhin/url-image.git` URL from github;
 - Open **File/Swift Packages/Add Package Dependency...** in Xcode 11;
-- Paste the URL and follow steps;
+- Paste the URL and follow steps.
-- Import module: `import URLImage`.

 ## Usage